-The Canadian Patient Cost Database (CPCD) contains patient-level cost data from health service organizations in British Columbia, Ontario and Alberta.
+The Canadian Patient Cost Database (CPCD) contains patient-level cost data from health service organizations in Nova Scotia, Ontario and Alberta.

 Detailed costs are submitted to CIHI at the individual encounter level for: